 Executive Strategist for Policy Innovation at The Information Accountability Foundation

 Peter Cullen is the Executive Strategist for Policy Innovation at The Information Accountability Foundation in the US.
-He has extensive experience in information governance and privacy, focusing on developing strategies that balance data innovation with privacy protection.
+He has extensive experience in information governance and privacy, focusing on responsible information use in the era of big data.
+He has been involved in developing strategies that balance innovation with privacy protection.

 Ms. Bojana Bellamy